 There are two ways of calculating the ensemble average.
 In the default "score" mode, the ensemble average for the score is calculated for each event, and the Fisher information is calculated based on these mean scores.
 In the "information" mode, the Fisher information is calculated for each estimator separately and the ensemble mean is calculated only for the final Fisher information matrix.
-The "score" mode is more precise, but the "information" mode provides access to the ensemble variance, which can serve as a notion of uncertainty.
+The "score" mode is generally assumed to be more precise and is the default.